-City adopts ordinance banning toy firearms in northwest Iowa
+Council advances measure banning toy firearms

-SIOUX CITY, Iowa (AP) — City officials in northwest Iowa have voted to bar people from carrying “toy” firearms, which police say are becoming increasingly difficult to distinguish from actual guns.
+SIOUX CITY, Iowa (AP) — Officials in a northwest Iowa city are considering banning people from carrying some types of “toy” firearms, which police say are becoming increasingly difficult to distinguish from actual guns.

-The Sioux City Council on Monday adopted an ordinance banning pellet and BB guns.
-The city code revision doesn’t ban carrying Nerf, suction-cup dart or squirt guns.
+The Sioux City Council tentatively approved an ordinance on Monday that would ban pellet and BB guns.
+The proposal wouldn’t ban Nerf or squirt guns, or guns that shoot suction-cup darts.

-“It’s probably not going to be a huge deterrent,” Councilman Pete Groetken said.
-“Hopefully it would prevent a tragic incident from happening down the line if everyone understands clearly that the lookalikes make it a very challenging situation for police and they would be very smart and wise not to do that.”
+The city attorney’s office said two more readings and votes are required at future council meetings before the ordinance could be adopted.

 Sioux City Police Capt.
 Mark Kirkpatrick said officers have had multiple encounters with replica weapons and faced the question of whether to use deadly force.
 People carrying toy firearms tend to be teenagers or young adults seeking personal protection or street credibility, he said.

-Note: This story has been corrected to show that additional City Council votes are needed before the ordinance could take effect.